 Choosing the right toothpaste can be a bit overwhelming when you go to the drugstore and find yourself bombarded with numerous options.
 With so many varieties available to you, it may be difficult to know which features or combinations of features or ingredients are best for your mouth.
-Dr. Ashley G. Covington and team are here to help!
+Dr. Thomas Cherry and team are here to help!

 The majority of all dental patients should use toothpaste with fluoride.
 Fluoride helps to strengthen the enamel on your teeth; it makes them stronger and more resistant to cavities.
 Even if you live in an area that adds fluoride to your drinking water, the fluoride protection in toothpaste is necessary.